Randy Burke: Professional career

-Baltimore Colts (1977-1981)
+Baltimore Colts (1977–1981)

 Burke's Senior Bowl performance, combined with a fast showing in the 40-yard dash, impressed NFL scouts.
-Burke was selected by the Baltimore Colts with the 26th overall pick in the 1977 NFL draft.
+Burke was selected in the first round by the Baltimore Colts with the 26th overall pick in the 1977 NFL draft.
 Burke missed his entire rookie season in 1977 after suffering a separated shoulder during the first week of training camp.
+Injuries would plague his early career, as he would later suffer from knee issues that required surgery and a bad bruise on his heel to start the 1979 season.

 In 1978, Burke appeared in 15 games, mainly on special teams.
 In the Colts' week six game against the St. Louis Cardinals, Burke blocked a punt from Steve Little.
 In week nine of the 1978 season, Burke was credited with a safety against the Miami Dolphins.
+In December 1978, Burke was indicted by a grand jury for insurance fraud and for making false reports to police.
+Burke reported his car stolen in May of that year, obtaining $2,100 from State Farm Insurance.
+His car was actually safe in Bowling Green, Kentucky.
+He was given a suspended $5,000 fine and a suspended 3 year jail sentence for his actions.

-In the 1979 season, Burke saw more playing time at wide receiver.
+Burke saw more playing time at wide receiver during the 1979 season.
 He started in two games and had six receptions for 151 yards during the season.
 His best game was the season opener against the Kansas City Chiefs, where he recorded three receptions for 54 yards.
 His longest catch of the season went for 59 yards against the Buffalo Bills in week eight.
 Burke continued to produce on special teams, with eight tackles and four assisted tackles on kickoff coverage and three tackles on punt coverage.

 Burke's best statistical season was in 1980.
 Burke recorded 14 receptions for 185 yards and three touchdowns.
 His first career touchdown reception came on a 19-yard pass from quarterback Bert Jones during a week four victory against the New York Jets.
 Burke also continued to appear on special teams.
 His season was cut short by a lingering week three thigh injury, and he missed six games throughout the 1980 season.

 In 1981, his final season with the Colts, Burke had 10 receptions for 153 yards.
 His best offensive performance came in week 16 against the New England Patriots when he had five receptions for 69 yards.
 He continued to play well on special teams, leading the punt coverage unit with seven tackles and four assisted tackles, topped by a blocked punt against the Cleveland Browns in week eight.

+Burke was cut from the Colts' roster on September 6, 1982.